 Once you determine funds for marketing, you need to decide what marketing strategies would be best.
 Where to put your efforts depends on your target audience.
 It also is determined by the expense of the marketing tactics themselves.
 If you don’t have money to do large marketing campaigns, investing money you don’t have in them may not be the best option, especially since the Utah solar market is over-saturated with residential solar competition.

 Regularly Assess the Effectiveness of Your Marketing Strategies

 Regularly checking in on your marketing efforts is necessary for company growth.
 If your marketing tactics aren’t bringing in more revenue, they need to be reassessed.
-Holding true to Einstein’s adage “insanity is doing the same thing over and over and expecting different results,” You can’t expect your company to thrive if you are spending more money than you are earning.
-At least not over the long term.
+Holding true to Einstein’s adage, “Insanity is doing the same thing over and over and expecting different results,” you can’t expect your company to thrive if you are spending more money than you are earning — at least not over the long term.
 Taking a Utah solar company from venture capital to private equity is the desirable outcome.
-However, given the unwarranted decrease in solar investments in result of the 201 Trade Case Tariff, companies who attempt to leverage investor capital will likely prove unsuccessful.
+However, given the unwarranted decrease in solar investments as a result of the 201 Trade Case Tariff, companies who attempt to leverage investor capital will likely prove unsuccessful.